JonathanCamenzuli/UG_FYP/README.md

     - server
 - test
 ```
-- The [`docs`](docs/) directory contains the report itself and any other material related to the project itself
+- The [`docs`](docs/) directory contains the report itself and any other material related to the project.
 - The [`src`](src/) directory contains the source code for the project.
     - The [`src/nodes`](src/nodes/) subdirectory contains the source code related to the physical nodes.
     - The [`src/server`](src/server/) subdirectory contains the source code related to the server.